OCP prepares a software roadmap each fiscal year. This page documents common concepts for all roadmaps.

 Offer a mailing list through which others can share and promote their tools.

-Suggest others’ tools, where appropriate, through the OCDS Helpdesk.
+Suggest others’ tools, where appropriate, through data support.

 Have bilateral calls with similar organizations about software development.